Way back in the mists of time, I conducted a survey of Sportive Cyclist email subscribers, asking them for their biggest frustration with cycling.

 During the working week, finding time during the day to get out on your bike can be a challenge.
 As the nights draw in, riding after work or child care becomes less appealing.

-If you have the space (and the inclination), a couple of sessions on the turbo each week, in addition to outside rides at the weekend, could be just the ticket for maintaining your fitness over the winter.
+If you have the space (and the inclination), a couple of sessions on the indoor trainer each week, in addition to outside rides at the weekend, could be just the ticket for maintaining your fitness over the winter (and probably in the summer).

 As I flagged at the start, this post has tended towards the ‘preach-y’.